-- Profile is intended for use within a healthcare enterprise.
-Extension to support sharing of the PWP between healthcare enterprises is possible but not fully addressed by this profile.
-The PWP profile is the first step on an IHE roadmap that includes Digital Certificates, Encryption, Digital Signatures, Medical Credentials, and Roles. - The directory need not support use cases beyond healthcare operations (e.g. Human Resource Operations), but does not forbid a properly designed overlap with other use cases.
-This profile does not intend for patients or other individuals that are not acting as part of the human healthcare workforce.
+2625 between healthcare enterprises is possible but not fully addressed by this profile.
+The PWP profile is the first step on an IHE roadmap that includes Digital Certificates, Encryption, Digital Signatures, Medical Credentials, and Roles.

+The directory need not support use cases beyond healthcare operations (e.g. Human Resource Operations), but does not forbid a properly designed overlap with other use cases.
+This profile does not intend for patients or other individuals that are not acting as part of the human healthcare